tsgates/arch-wiki-markdown/wiki/SSMTP.md

     # See also http://mail.google.com/support/bin/answer.py?answer=78799
     mailhub=smtp.gmail.com:587

-    # The address where the mail appears to come from for user authentification.
+    # The address where the mail appears to come from for user authentication.
     rewriteDomain=gmail.com

     # The full hostname